open-contracting/ocds-merge/docs/create-merged-releases.rst

    import ocdsmerge

-Then, initialize a :class:`Merger` instance.
+Then, initialize a :class:`Merger<ocdsmerge.merge.Merger>` instance.
 You will use this instance repeatedly to create merged releases.

 If you patched the schema, run: